Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Color: Tan to dark brown.
 Location: Sun-exposed areas.
 Trigger: Cumulative UV damage.

 Fade time: 6-12 months with treatment.
-Turmeric effectiveness: Good—may help regulate melanin production and prevent new spots while fading existing ones.
+Turmeric effectiveness: Good — may help regulate melanin and prevent new spots.

 The Glass Test for PIE vs PIH

 Press a clear glass firmly against the spot for 3-5 seconds.
-If the spot disappears or fades: It is PIE (blood vessels).
+If the spot disappears: It is PIE (blood vessels).

-If the color remains unchanged: It is PIH or another melanin-based spot.
+If the color remains: It is PIH or another melanin-based spot.

 The Symmetry Test for Melasma

 Look in a mirror.
-Are the patches roughly symmetrical on both sides of your face?
+Are the patches roughly symmetrical on both sides?
 Did they appear without any injury or acne?

-If yes to both, suspect melasma—especially if you have had hormonal changes recently.
+If yes to both, suspect melasma — especially after hormonal changes.

 The History Test for PIH